JayScarrott/mr-johnson/readme.md

 We knew initially that we wanted the page to have a warm feel, yellows and oranges were agreed upon.
 Then we gravitated towards more 60s/70s styling, so reds and light blues were used to compliment and contrast with the base colours.

+Once I actually began styling the website with the initial colour scheme, I tested the accessibility on Google developer tools, with Lighthouse, and found that with the current colour scheme, the text, especially the headings, were very hard to read.
+I used the Deque University Colour Contrast Analyzer, and it turns out that orange text is rather hard to read.

+I've changed the colour scheme to mainly consist of yellows and blues, with black text.
+This helps with the accessibility of the site, but gives the website quite a striking presentation.

 ### Typography

 ![Font Ideas](assets/readme/font-ideas.webp)